-Each dot in the chart below was a member of the Senate in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Johnston is shown as a purple triangle. (analysis methodology)
+Johnston is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Johnston was the primary sponsor of 46 bills that were enacted.
 The most recent include:

 - S. 2466 (103rd): Energy Policy and Conservation Act Amendments of 1994